-Having recently reopened, after several decades, in September 2015 the Borders line follows the route south from Edinburgh city, deep into the Borders country to the station at Tweedbank, close to the towns of Melrose and Galashiels.
+Having opened after several decades, the Borders line follows the route south from Edinburgh city, deep into the Borders country to the station at Tweedbank, close to the towns of Melrose and Galashiels.
 This Borders region was so loved by Sir Walter Scott, the great Scottish writer, who made his home here at Abbotsford House, near Galashiels.

 Once the connecting train line for the ferry passengers from Ireland to Stranraer; now a more sedate route from Glasgow, travelling through Robbie Burns country, the rugged hills of the Southern Uplands to the coastline at Stranraer, with impressive sea views and an outlook of the famous Ailsa Craig rock in the distance.

 Commencing at Inverness on the North Sea coastline in the east of Scotland, to the last stretch on the west coast and Kyle of Lochalsh, which overlooks the Isle of Skye.
 Traversing shimmering lochs, epic mountains and many types of wildlife this is undoubtedly one of the most scenic of journeys.